Kopli: Shipyards

 After the Russian-Japanese War the Russian Empire needed a new shipyard and naval base.
 In 1911 it was decided that the new base would be in Tallinn and so three shipyards were built: Noblessner, Bekker and the Russo-Baltic shipyard.
 The shipyard, opened on 31st May 1913, was initially called “Russian-Baltic Shipbuilding and Mechanics Ltd”.
 The project was completed with technical and financial assistance of foreign capital from the French-Belgian company Schneider-Creusot.

 Most of the buildings and constructions were designed according to the plans of the Russian architect Aleksandr Dmitriyev.
 Originally, the complex had everything a person could need, including homes, a hospital, a canteen, a church, a school, a cinema, a bakery, a post office, even a tram was put up to work.
 An orthodox church was also built, since most of the workers were of Russian origin.
 It was planned so that a worker could go their entire life without leaving the factory grounds.
 The region had its own power plant, which was eight times more powerful than the one serving the rest of Tallinn.

 The newly formed region could provide accommodation for up to 1,000 workers at first, while in 1917 that number rose to between 7,000 and 10,000.
 The living quarters were built hierarchically.
-The manual laborers lived on the northern side of the peninsula, later called the Kopli lines (Estonian: Kopli liinid), having accommodation in barracks.
+The manual laborers lived on the northern side of the peninsula, later called the Kopli lines (Kopli Liinid), having accommodation in barracks.
 The most commonly built barrack had two stories and a corridor-based interior with rooms or apartments on both sides.
 Each house had running water and electricity.
 All houses were wooden, but some of them had a brick hallway - these were planned for families to inhabit, but higher-skilled workers moved into them instead.
 Two long barracks were planned for young workers without families.